grpc/grpc-go/Documentation/grpc-auth-support.md

 to store tokens and other authentication-related data.
 To gain access to the `metadata.MD` object, a server may use [metadata.FromIncomingContext](https://godoc.org/google.golang.org/grpc/metadata#FromIncomingContext).
-With a reference to `metadata.MD` on the server, one needs to simply lookup the `authorization` key.
+With a reference to `metadata.MD` on the server, one needs to simply look up the `authorization` key.
 Note, all keys stored within `metadata.MD` are normalized to lowercase.
 See [here](https://godoc.org/google.golang.org/grpc/metadata#New).